easyoauth/Easyoauth-Example-Web-App/README.md

 Before diving in, you should have already configured your OAuth app with your chosen provider e.g. Facebook, Slack, Github etc and created a project in Easyoauth that connects it to the provider.
 When creating a project, Easyoauth will generate three unique URL's for you:

-- An authorization endpoint
+- A login endpoint
-- An access token endpoint
+- An authorizationn endpoint
 - A request proxy endpoint

 These endpoints need to be utilized in the order displayed.
-The following steps describe the OAuth dance and how these endpoints fit unto it.
+The following steps describe the OAuth dance and how these endpoints fit into it.

-1. The Authorization endpoint is used to trigger the browser to redirect to the OAuth providers login page.
+1. The Login Endpoint is used to trigger the browser to redirect to the OAuth providers login page.
 2. Credentials are entered into the form by the user and submitted.
 3. The Oauth provider redirects the browser back to your specified redirect URI (your web app) with a short-lived authorization code in the URL.
-4. Your web app must extract the short-lived code and send it in a request to the Access Token Endpoint.
+4. Your web app must extract the short-lived code and send it in a request to the Authorization Endpoint.
 5. Easyoauth exchanges the short-lived code for an access token.
 The connection is now established.
-6. Easyoauth provides your web app with keys (not the actual access or refresh tokens, these are never exposed) that allow your web app to make secure requests to the API using the Request Proxy Endpoint.
+6. Easyoauth provides your web app with a secure token that allow your web app to make secure requests to your OAuth providers API using the Request Proxy Endpoint.

-### Authorization endpoint
+### Login endpoint
 This endpoint is used to trigger Easyoauth to redirect your web app to the OAuth providers login page.
 The URL should be anchored to an HTML link element, like as follows: